ubyssey/volunteer/installation/docker.md

 * There is one in /dispatch/ too, but it layers Dispatch on top of the image built by the one in /ubyssey.ca/.
 To get this to work correctly, make sure you name the image built from the /ubyssey.ca/ Dockerfile the same name as is in the /dispatch/ Dockerfile’s FROM instruction

-## Building static files with Gulp
+## How to build the static files with Gulp
+Building static files with gulp is a step in front-end development which is somewhat analogous to compiling.

-If you see that there is no styling applied to the HTML in (http://localhost:8000/), you may need to set-up `ubyssey.ca/ubyssey/static/`
+If you see that there is no CSS styling applied to the HTML in (http://localhost:8000/), you may need to set-up `ubyssey.ca/ubyssey/static/`

 In the Django docker container:
 1) Install the required Node packages with npm: